heinzermch/heinzermch.github.io/_posts/2020-07-16-deepmind-lecture-series-part-2.md

 ### 01 - What is unsupervised learning

 Birds eye view.
-Supervised learning: Learn mapping from given inputs to given outpus, that hopefully generalizes.
+Supervised learning: Learn mapping from given inputs to given outputs, that hopefully generalizes.
 RL: which actions to take at any state to maximize expected future rewards, only gets feedback once it finishes the task, unless supervised supervised learning reward is sparse.
 Unsupervised learning: No teaching signal, only have input data.

 Do we need unsupervised learning?

 What can we do with that data?
-Clustering, dimensionality reduction, find dimenions which explain most of the variance (sounds like PCA)
+Clustering, dimensionality reduction, find dimensions which explain most of the variance (sounds like PCA)

 How do we evaluate it?

 No ground truth to compare it to.
-Clusters, how do we know hich clusters are good?
+Clusters, how do we know which clusters are good?
 So many possibilities.
-How do we know hich choises are good or bad.
+How do we know which choices are good or bad.
 Simliar, pca and ICA orthogonality

 ### 02 - Why is it important?